Jezzamonn/phone-tree-of-despair/dialog/walkthrough.md

 - 8446
 - 2836

-After answering all that, you'll get the postal office address.
+After answering all that, you'll get the registration office postal code.

 ## Getting the date of your last renewal